 "What do you mean?"

-I can feel Mai recoil from my question out of the corner of my eye.
-However, she takes my question seriously.
+Mai recoils in surprise at my question.
+However, she still answers it seriously.
 "Eh…well, they're both attractive and Kanzaki-senpai was really princely and he was always kind to me.
 So I really admired him.
-And Yuuichi was always there...I mean, I found him annoying, and he's a perverted idiot—but he always knew how to cheer me up when I was feeling sad so I really counted on him and found myself relying on him.
-For a while, I was really torn because I liked both him and Kanzaki-senpai in different ways.
-I guess I finally realized that I liked Yuuichi more when I started to worry about him.
-And after that kiss with Kanzaki-senpai, I found myself hesitating and thinking about Yuuichi.
-So...um, does that answer your question?"
+And Yuuichi was always there...I mean, I found him annoying, and he's a perverted idiot—but he always knew how to cheer me up when I was feeling sad.
+I really counted on him and found myself relying on him more and more.
+I was really torn for a while because I liked both him and Kanzaki-senpai in different ways.
+I guess I finally realized that I liked Yuuichi more when I started to worry about him and I kept thinking about him.
+And after that kiss with Kanzaki-senpai, I found myself hesitating.
+So...uh, does that answer your question?"

 "Ah…mou," Mai complains as she slaps her forehead.
 "I don't know how to explain it!
-I guess you know when you like someone is when they're all you think about.
+I guess you know when you like someone when they're all you think about.
 And you find that you want to—and you can—kiss them?
-That's it—you know when you like someone when you think you can and you want to kiss them!"
+That's it!
+You know when you like someone when you think you can and you want to kiss them!"

 "Is there another criteria?"
-I ask quietly.
 Mai looks straight into my eyes and I quickly look away, blushing uncomfortably.
-For some reason, I'm suddenly remembering the softness of your lips—the hotness of your breath on my skin.
+For some reason, I'm suddenly remembering the softness and the fullness of your lips and the feeling of your breath on my skin.
 I shift nervously.

 Mai's eyes widen and she shoots up.
 "No way!" she squeals.
 "Natsuki!"

-"What?"
-I say panicking and hyperventilating as I scramble away from her and her prying eyes.
-She's suddenly way too close to me and I feel my closely guarded bubble being breached.
+"W-what?"
+I panic and scramble away from her and her prying eyes.
+She's suddenly way too close.

-"Don't tell me you two already kissed!
-So did she kiss you or did you kiss her?" she bounces before she leans closer.
+"Don't tell me you two have already kissed!
+So did she kiss you or did you kiss her?" she bounces happily before she leans closer.

-Urgh, how did the conversation turn this way?
+Urgh, how did the conversation suddenly turn this way?
 And why is Mai giving me that stupid grin like some stupid high school student?
-Wait, we're high school students but…butt—argh!
-My heart starts beating wildly and I suddenly feel like a cornered animal that's seconds away from being captured.
-Mai's peering at me with the stupidest grin and I almost want to shield myself from her gaze.
-Unable to take the pressure, I mumble, "…both"
+Wait, we're high school students but—argh!
+My heart starts beating wildly and I suddenly feel like a cornered animal that's seconds away from being devoured.
+Mai's peering at me like a playful predator and I almost want to shield myself from her gaze.
+Unable to take the pressure, I mumble, "…both."